 Wikipedia | Bible Dictionary | Google Maps

-Today refers to the area which includes the Gaza Strip and West Bank
+Historically used interchangeably with Canaan and Israel | Today refers to the area which includes the Gaza Strip and West Bank | Name derived in Greek from Philistines

-"To Patmos"
+Πατμος – "To Patmos"

 Small Greek island in the Aegean Sea